Profiling Deep Learning Applications¶

 files works similarly as the nsys-rep

-important tab is the Details
+files.
+Here, the important tab is the Details

 tab.
 We find that at the 3rd row from the top.
+Under that tab, we have the GPU Speed of Light Throughput

-hand side of the tab, there is a menu bar which gives us the option to select
+section.
+In this section, we can find plots showing GPU compute and memory usage.
+On the right-hand side of the tab, there is a menu bar which gives us the option to select which plot to display, either the roofline plot or the compute-memory throughput chart.

-For a multi-rank run
+For a Multi-Rank Run¶

 nsys

-a single timeline (same time-axis for both reports).
-This is done through the
+GUI allows us to view the reports in a combined fashion on a single timeline (same time-axis for both reports).
+This is done through the "multi-report view", file

 --> New multi-report view